Oxfordshire Fire and Rescue Service’s Statement of Assurance 2024-2025

 Operational - Response Activity

-Five of these recommended changes are currently being implemented as they relate to specific, internal improvements.
-The final change – a new operational response model – is currently awaiting risk-modelling by an external provider.
+Five of these recommended changes have been implemented as they relate to specific, internal improvements.
+The final change – a new operational response model – is currently in the final stages of development.
 Once complete, public consultation will take place in relation to this new operational response model, which aims to improve response times and resilience of the service for the community of Oxfordshire.

-In addition, this year our plan was to work on other specific areas within response which align with our ONRA and CRMP, such as reducing Unwanted Fire Signals, recruitment for Wholetime firefighters that focuses on diversifying the service’s workforce, our collaboration with partners, to deliver aligned training on newly procured breathing apparatus and improvement of the operational availability of our fire appliances:
+In addition, this year our plan was to work on other specific areas within response which align with our ONRA and CRMP:es:

 Collaborative arrangements